marcelogft/fromsources-web/docs/blog/kafka-docs.md

 **Methods**
 * **Fire-and-forget**: We send a message to the server and don’t really care if it arrives succesfully or not.
 Most of the time, it will arrive successfully, since Kafka is highly available and the producer will retry sending messages automatically.
 However, some messages will get lost using this method.
 * **Synchronous** send.
 We send a message, the send() method returns a Future object, and we use get() to wait on the future and see if the send() was successful or not.
-* **Asynchronous** send: We call the send() method with a callback function, which gets triggered when it receives a response from the Kafka broker.
+* **Asynchronous** send: We call the send() method with a callback function, which gets triggered when it receives a response from the Kafka broker. *org.apache.kafka. clients.producer.Callback* interface, which has a single function— *onCompletion()*.

 Errors before sending the message to Kafka:
   * **SerializationException** when it fails to serialize the message.